jessewaweru/SQL_PROJECT_POSTGRES/README.md

 - The highest paying skill is svn, which is a version control system, at $400,000.

 ![top paying skills](<assets/top paying skills.png>)
-*scatterplot chart showcasing the top paying skills to have as a data analyst*
+*Scatterplot chart showcasing the top paying skills to have as a data analyst*

 ### 5.What are the most optimal skills to learn?
 Finally, I wanted to showcase which skills are in-demanded and high-paying i.e. optimal skills.
 I wanted columns that showcased the skill id, skill count, demand count for each skill queried and average salary for each skill.
 I generated two CTEs from the previous problem statement 3 and 4 that I named skills_demand and avg_salary.
 Made sure to confirm that the query filtered based on Data Analyst roles, remote positions and salary values weren't NULL.